 Let’s return to the Boeing analogy.
 Say we did design the safest and most reliable jet airplane imaginable, with parts that would not fail in one billion hours of flight time under the most difficult weather conditions imaginable on Earth—and then let it be piloted by a drug addict high on painkillers.

 The problem is that the whole flight system includes much more than just the reliability of the plane itself.
-Just because we built in safety margins in one area does not mean the system will not fail.
+Just because we built-in safety margins in one area does not mean the system will not fail.
 This illustrates not so much a failure of the model itself, but a common mistake in the way the model is applied.

 * * *

-Which brings us to a final issue with the margin of safety model—naïve extrapolation of past data.
+This brings us to a final issue with the margin of safety model—naïve extrapolation of past data.
 Let’s look at a common insurance scenario to illustrate this one.

 Suppose we have a 100-year-old reinsurance company – PropCo – which reinsures major primary insurers in the event of property damage in California caused by a catastrophe – most worrying being an earthquake and its aftershocks.
 Throughout its entire (long) history, PropCo had never experienced a yearly loss on this sort of coverage worse than $1 billion.
 Most years saw no loss worse than $250 million, and in fact, many years had no losses at all – giving them comfortable profit margins.